Choosing the right Mira model

 When to use each model

-The general-purpose workhorse for everyday tasks.
-Ideal for chatbots, question answering, text summarization, translation, and short code generation.
-The fastest and most cost-effective model in the family.
+The fast model for everyday tasks.
+Ideal for chatbots, question answering, text summarization, translation, and code generation.
+The fastest and most cost-effective model.

 - Best for — simple Q&A, summarization, translation, short code snippets